 Our Wildlife Not Entertainers campaign has moved Chinese travel companies Qyer.com, Gulian International Travel Agency and Beyond Tourism to make a better world for elephants.
 They have all signed our elephant-friendly tourism pledge.
 These operators join CAISSA Tourism Group, FX Trip and ZANADU Trip – the first Chinese companies who joined our global movement to phase out elephant rides and shows last year.
 Such support is highly significant, since Chinese tourists make up nearly one third of all those visiting Thailand, where several thousand elephants are cruelly held in captivity and are used and abused for entertainment.

 The suffering of elephants used for entertainment in Bali, Lombok and Gili Trawangan, Indonesia – has been exposed thanks to an investigation funded by you.
 Researchers identified six venues – including zoos – offering elephant rides and other activities involving cruel interactions with tourists.
 All 100 elephants at these venues were chained, kept in severely inadequate conditions and often on concrete floors that are so damaging to their feet.
 We want tourists to keep away from such entertainments and seek wild animal-friendly activities instead.

 Thank you for everything you are doing to protect elephants from abuse.
-To find out how you can do even more and keep up-to-date with our Wildlife.
-Not Entertainers campaign, click here.
+Find out how you can do even more and keep up-to-date with our Wildlife.
+Not Entertainers campaign, here.